haskell/cabal/doc/how-to-analyze-haskell-code-performance.rst

       ghc-options:
         <further options>

-Add these recommended profiling options to control where and when performance measuring code is inserted into your application.
 The setting ``profiling-detail: late-toplevel`` instructs GHC to use so-called `late-cost-center profiling <https://downloads.haskell.org/ghc/latest/docs/users_guide/profiling.html#ghc-flag--fprof-late>`__ and insert measuring code only after important optimisations have been applied to your application code.